v-zhuravlev/zbx_template_pack/CONTRIBUTING.md

 - Any links to the official documentation would also be nice.

 Devices wanted list:
--	HP Procurve switches
--	HP (H3C) Comware network devices
 -	Alcatel-Lucent (not TimOS) devices
+- Dell switches
 -	Netgear switches
 -	Zyxel MES switches
 -	Ubiquiti Airfiber
 - Intel/Qlogic Infiniband
--	Brocade ICX Family
 -	ZTE Switches